 Once you have downloaded the service provider metadata, contact the administrators of the SAML federation for instructions on how to integrate your metadata into the federation's aggregated metadata file.
 You will also need instructions from them to register your IDP with the federation.

-How you designate an enterprise account as an administrator of the portal will depend on whether users will be able to join the organization Automatically or After you add the accounts to the portal.
+How you designate a SAML account as an administrator of the portal will depend on whether users will be able to join the organization Automatically or Upon invitation from an administrator.

 Join the organization automatically

-If you chose the option to allow users to join the organization Automatically, open the portal website home page while logged in with the enterprise account you want to use as the portal administrator.
+If you chose the option to allow users to join the organization Automatically, open the portal while signed in with the SAML account you want to use as the organization administrator.

 When an account is first added to the portal automatically, it is assigned the User role.
-Only an administrator of the organization can change the role on an account; therefore, you must sign in to the portal using the initial administrator account and assign an enterprise account to the administrator role.
+Only an administrator of the organization can change the role on an account; therefore, you must sign in to the portal using the initial administrator account and assign an SAML account to the Administrator role.

-- Open the portal website, click the option to sign in using a SAML identity provider, and provide the credentials of the enterprise account you want to use as an administrator.
+- Open the portal, click the option to sign in using a SAML identity provider, and provide the credentials of the SAML account you want to use as an administrator.
 If this account belongs to someone else, have that user sign in to the portal so the account is registered with the portal.

 - Verify that the account has been added to the portal and click Sign Out.
 Clear your browser's cache and cookies.

-- While in the browser, open the portal website, click the option to sign in using a built-in portal account, and provide the credentials of the initial administrator account you created when you set up Portal for ArcGIS.
+- While in the browser, open the portal, click the option to sign in using a built-in portal account, and provide the credentials of the initial administrator account you created when you set up ArcGIS Enterprise.

-- Find the enterprise account you'll use to administer your portal, and change the role to Administrator.
+- Find the SAML account you'll use to administer your portal, and change the role to Administrator.
 Click Sign Out.

-The enterprise account you chose is now an administrator of the portal.
+The SAML account you chose is now an administrator of the portal.

-If you chose the option to only allow users to join the organization After you add the accounts to the portal, you'll need to register the necessary accounts with the organization using a command line utility or sample Python script.
-Be sure to choose the Administrator role for an enterprise account that will be used to administer the portal.
+If you chose the option to only allow users to join the organization Upon invitation from an administrator, you'll need to register the necessary accounts with the organization using a command line utility.
+Be sure to choose the Administrator role for a SAML account that will be used to administer the portal.

 Demote or delete the initial administrator account

-Now that you have an alternate portal administrator account, you can assign the initial administrator account to the User role or delete the account.
+Now that you have an alternate organization administrator account, you can assign the initial administrator account to the User role or delete the account.
 See About the initial administrator account for more information.

 Prevent users from creating their own accounts